masaylighto/German-Learning-Notes/4. Exams Rules/Etwas zusammen plannen.md

     - I think that flowers would be a nice addition.
 - **Welche Art von Möbeln bevorzugst du?**
     - What kind of furniture do you prefer?

+#### Money Gathering

+1. **Aber meiner Meinung nach sollten wir Geld sammeln.**
+	But in my opinion, we should collect money.

+2. **Wir könnten eine Spendenaktion organisieren, zum Beispiel ein Benefizkonzert** We could organize a fundraising event, such as a charity concert

+3. **Eine andere Möglichkeit wäre, eine Crowdfunding-Kampagne zu starten.**
+	Another possibility would be to start a crowdfunding campaign.

+4. **Vielleicht könnten wir von den Teilnehmern Geld sammeln.**
+	Maybe we could collect money from the participants.